Smart transducer: Manufacturing

 One of the recent trends in manufacturing is the revolution of Industry 4.0, in which data exchanging and automation play a crucial role.
 Traditionally, machines were already able to automate certain small tasks (e.g. open/close valves).
 Automation in smart factories go beyond these easy tasks.
 It increasingly includes complex optimization decisions that humans typically make.
 For machines to be able to make human decisions, it is imperative to get detailed information, and that’s were smart sensors come in.

 For manufacturing, efficiency is one of the most important aspects.
 Smart sensors pull data from assets to which they are connected and process the data continuously.
 They can provide detailed real-time information about the plant and process and reveal performance issues.
 If this is just a small performance issue, the smart factory can even solve the problem itself.
 Smart sensors can predict defects as well, so rather than fixing a problem afterwards, maintenance workers can prevent it.
 This all leads to outstanding asset efficiency and reduces downtime, which is the enemy of every production process.

 Smart sensors can also be applied beyond the factory.
 For example sensors on objects like vehicles or shipping containers can give detailed information about delivery status.
-This affects manufacturing, but also the supply chain as a whole.
+This affects both manufacturing and the whole supply chain.